psshri/KodeKloudCKSchallenges/CHALLENGE 2/README.md

 In the Dockerfile, replace 'USER root' with 'USER worker'

-You can click on the 'Check' button to verify that this task is now completed.

 ### Task 2: Avoid exposing unnecessary ports

 In the Dockerfile, you can see that two ports are exposed with 'EXPOSE' command